Stanley Chais: Philanthropy

 Chais founded the Chais Family Foundation, which donated extensively to organizations that preserve and further Jewish history and culture, from reestablishing and maintaining Jewish culture in areas where it was diminished by the Holocaust and by Soviet policy, to Israeli organizations.
 In Israel, Chais sat on the boards of Technion, the Weizmann Institute, and Hebrew University of Jerusalem.
 The foundation, which had been funded through the Madoff scam, collapsed in December 2008.

 Death

 He suffered from profound anemia.
-Chais died on September 26, 2010, at age 84 in Manhattan, where he and his wife had moved to further the treatment of myelodysplastic syndrome, a blood disorder that eventually took his life.
+Chais died on September 26, 2010, at age 84 in Manhattan, where he and his wife went for treatment of the myelodysplastic syndrome which eventually took his life.